-You know it’s time to look when your district manager mentions, for the third month running, that staff keep asking why the playlist sounds like last spring.
+You know it’s time to look when your district manager mentions, for the third month running, that staff keep asking why the in-store audio sounds like last spring.
 Or when your CFO asks what the line item buys.
 Or when renewal is 90 days out and nobody can explain what the contract does for the P&L.

 Why are operators leaving Mood Media? #